New Federal State of China: Activities

 In late July 2020, during the forced closing of the Chinese Consulate in Houston by the United States government, protesters critical of the People's Republic of China gathered outside the consulate with flags of the New Federal State of China.

 In August 2020, supporters of the organisation protested the arrest of Bannon.

 During the COVID-19 pandemic, the group has been promoting hydroxychloroquine as an effective treatment for the disease.
 It has spread the leaflets across Australia by letter-box drop.
-The group has also been accused of spreading disinformation in Canada about COVID-19, and holding protests accusing people associated with Chinese dissident groups of being “spies”.
-The group has also participated in anti-vaccine conspiracy campaigns and promotion of more recent unproven therapies such as ivermectin.
+The group has also been accused of spreading disinformation in Canada about COVID-19, and holding protests accusing people associated with Chinese dissident groups of being "spies".
+The group has also participated in anti-vaccine campaigns and promotion of more recent therapies such as ivermectin.

-The group has been heavily involved in the spread of disputed information about deals US president-elect Joe Biden's son, Hunter Biden, had been involved in, in both China and Ukraine.
+The group has been heavily involved in the spread of awareness about deals US president-elect Joe Biden's son, Hunter Biden, had been involved in, in both China and Ukraine.
 They have also claimed to have video evidence of sexual abuse in which he was involved, and posted videos online which have been viewed tens of millions of times, but neither the source nor the representations in the videos could be verified as genuine.
 YouTube influencer Lude was the first to mention the videos in late September 2020, posted to his channel with 200,000 subscribers, and the stories have subsequently been reported extensively on Guo's media outlets, GTV Media Group and G News.

+In January 2025, Pakistan's interior minister Mohsin Naqvi attended the group's events during his visit to Washington, DC, and although he claimed that he did not participate in any anti-China activities, it still sparked criticism from Pakistani politicians and was seen by analysts as a rift in China-Pakistan relations.